yzwdroid/yzwdroid.github.io/README.md

-# This website is powered by hugo,github pages and github action.
+# [This website](zyang.ca) is powered by hugo,github pages and github action.

 ## Writing a post
 just add the post to the github repo, when github receive any commit, the github action will run automatively.
 All the generated contents will be added to the gh-pages branch.

+## Add a domain name
+- In the gh-pages branch, add a file named `CNAME` with the doamin name.
+- From your domain provider(Godaddy), config the A record to github's IP.

 The github action code.
 ```yaml